alexey-martynov/fault-injection/README.md

   All fault injection points check at runtime their status and perform actions when enabled.

-This controls via macro `FAULT_INJECTIONS_ENABLED` when this macro is defined and has value greater than 0 all injection points will inject logic to corresponding places.
+This is controlled via macro `FAULT_INJECTIONS_ENABLED` when this macro is defined and has value greater than 0 all injection points will inject logic to corresponding places.
 Without this macro defined or when its value is equal to 0 no fault logic will be injected producing retail binary without any performance penalty.

+The macro `FAULT_INJECTIONS_DEFINITIONS` controls whether injection point definitions included to binary or not.
+If `FAULT_INJECTIONS_ENABLED` is greater than 0 or `FAULT_INJECTIONS_DEFINITIONS` is greater than 0 then points are defined and can be listed.
+This allows to disable fault injections but have point definitions in place to clearly integrate with any tools or provide stable external API.

 All fault injection point should be defined before usage at global namespace.
 Every injection point has: